 - Don't try to buddy-up with the supervisor for the sole purpose of getting an easier assignment list.

 Most importantly, don't tattle to your nurse unless it is about something important.
-You witness plenty of wrong behaviors from your fellow aides or other staff, but try to limit the amount of finger-pointing to severe infractions. (for example, if another aide is eating candy when she shouldn't be, this is a minor issue.
-However, if she is selling candy to a severely diabetic patient, this is an important issue.)
+You will witness plenty of questionable behaviors from your fellow aides or other staff, but try to limit the amount of finger-pointing to severe infractions.
+For example, if another aide is eating candy when she shouldn't be, this is only a minor issue.
+However, if she is selling candy to a severely diabetic patient, you should inform your nurse right away.

 Yes, the other aides are the only people that can commiserate with you about your job.
 This doesn't mean you should do it while working.
 Go to lunch together if possible, or meet up on a day off if you want to vent.

-If you don't get along with another aide, keep it professional on the floor.
-Don't insult, belittle or harass another aide.
+If you don't get along with another aide, keep it professional when on the floor.
+Don't insult, belittle, or harass another aide.
 Be kind to new aides.
 It might be annoying to have to explain things you already know to a trainee, but you will appreciate their assistance once they become fully trained.
-Whether or not they choose to make your life easier may depend on how you treat them on that first day.
+Whether or not they choose to make your life easier may depend on how you treated them when they first started out.

 - Do not huddle in rooms to talk or watch television.
 Only as many people as are needed for a task should be in the room.

-- When you are in the room caring for people, talk to them, not your co-worker.
+- When you are caring for a patient, talk to them, not your coworker.

 - Don't stand in hallways laughing and joking with co-workers.
 People can misconstrue this as being directed at them personally.
-Do however talk in the hallways about anything important that needs to be done.
-Joke while you work, but not about residents.
+Do, however, talk about anything important that needs to be done.
+You can joke while you work, but not about the residents.

 - Watch each other's backs.
 If there is a combative patient, try to make sure no one goes in alone to provide care.

 - Job swap when allowed.
-If Ms. Jones hates you, but loves Pam...offer to care for Pam's hall for the time it takes her to see to Ms. Jones.
-Residents will play favorites with their caregivers which can be very frustrating and lead to safety issues.
+If Ms. Jones hates you but loves Pam, offer to look after Pam's hall while Pam sees to Ms. Jones.
+Residents will play favorites with their caregivers, which can be very frustrating and lead to safety issues.
 Do what it takes to make things run smoothly.

-- Also watch for aides that do their job halfway.
-If you suspect that they are merely spraying the patients hair rather than providing the full shower or other such shortcut, report it to the person in charge.
+- Watch for aides that cut corners or do their job halfway.
+If you suspect that they are merely spraying the patients hair rather than providing the full shower, report it to the person in charge.

-- Again, limit the amount of co-worker reports to the most important issues.
+- Again, limit the number of reports on coworkers to the most important issues.
 Leave the other stuff for residents, visitors or the nurses to notice when it is feasible.

-Be courteous to different staff members.
+- Be courteous to every staff member.
 Don't deliberately leave messes for housekeeping.
 Be kind to the cooks too.
-If it weren't for them, cooking would be one more task on the CNA's list!
+If it weren't for them, cooking would be one more task on the CNAs list!

-If your resident is lucky, they are visited often by an assortment of friends and family.
-Whereas this is wonderful for them, it can be a trying experience for an aide.
-When it comes to these experiences, a little humor is involved.
+If your resident is lucky, they will be visited often by an assortment of friends and family members.
+While this is wonderful for them, it can be a trying experience for an aide.
+On the flip side, these situations usually involve humor.

-Be sure that family members understand that you are an aide, not a nurse.
-Many people assume that anyone in a uniform is a nurse, and may harass you with issues that are out of your control.
-Tell them you are an aide, and offer to tell the nurse about their concerns.
+The single, most important thing you can do is remind the visitors that you are an aide, not a nurse.
+Many people assume that anyone in scrubs a uniform is a nurse and may harass you with issues that are out of your control.
+Tell them you are an aide and offer to tell the nurse about their concerns.

-Response: Unfortunately, the best you can do here is to apologize and try to fix the situation as soon as possible.
-If you are in the middle of a task (such as caring for another person) and can't leave, don't explain what the hold-up is, just tell them you have to finish your present tasks.
+Response: Unfortunately, the best thing you can do here is to apologize and try to fix the situation as soon as possible.
+If you are in the middle of a task (such as caring for another patient) and can't leave, don't explain what the hold-up is, just tell them you have to finish your current tasks.

 Family tend to think their resident is the only one that matters, and that aides are capable of being in several places at once.
 You can explain to your charge nurse later, if needed, why you couldn't answer the call immediately.

-Here we have the people that just "don't understand".
-These are the family that wander into any resident's room to use the toilet, sashay into the kitchen for a snack, and pass out candy to the residents regardless of restrictions. (any idea of the danger a lifesaver could pose to someone who is on a liquid diet due to choking issues?)
+Here we have the people that just "don't understand."
+These are the family members that wander into any resident's room to use the toilet, sashay into the kitchen for a snack, and pass out candy to the residents regardless of restrictions.
+Do you have any idea of the danger a Lifesaver could pose to someone who is on a liquid diet due to choking issues?

 These charmers are the type to burst into any facility with an entourage.
-They give the room the white glove test, then demand to "speak to someone in charge".
-They will usually call the aides "You there!", and throw around scary sounding phrases like "our lawyer".
-They also issue threats, and usually keep all the staff hustling and befuddled because you will never know what to expect.
+They give the room the white glove test, then demand to "speak to someone in charge."
+They will usually address the aides as, "You there!" and throw around scary-sounding phrases like "speak to our lawyer."
+They also issue threats, and usually, keep all the staff hustling and befuddled because you will never know what to expect.

-As an aide, the best way to handle these visitors is by politely reminding them you are not the one in charge, then escorting them to those who are.
-Then make yourself scarce.
-Don't allow yourself to get so nervous you can't do your job.
-But don't slack when they are around either.
+Response: As an aide, the best way to handle these visitors is by politely reminding them you are not the one in charge and escorting them to someone who is.
+Then, make yourself scarce.
+Don't allow yourself to get so nervous you can't do your job, but don't slack when they are around either.

 These are the people that appear unobtrusively and visit more than just their family.
 They know everyone's name, what they like, and how they feel.
 They may bring gifts for others, flowers for the nurse's desk, or volunteer time.
 Residents and patients will love them, and you may notice a calm atmosphere when they are around.

-Be sure to thank them for their time if they volunteer.
-Keep them updated on anything new. (not gossip, just issues that might have unsettled their family member or other resident) Breathe a sigh of relief that they are there.
+Response: Be sure to thank them for their time if they volunteer.
+Keep them updated on anything new—not gossip, just issues that might have unsettled their family member or another resident.
+Breathe a sigh of relief that they are there.

 These are the relatives and friends that you never see.
-Of all the varieties, these are the worst.
-You will hear about their existence, and watch sadly as residents ask daily if there has been any word from any of them.
-Residents may try to call them, write to them, or even run away to see them, and will often have depressed moods when these family members don't appear.
+Of all the types of visitors, these are the worst.
+You will hear about their existence, and watch sadly as residents ask daily if there has been any word from them.
+Residents may try to call them, write to them, or even run away to see them and will often have depressed moods when these family members don't appear.

-Remember...if you work in a long-term care facility, then it is the resident's home.
-You should treat them as though you are a guest in their house.
-Be respectful of their privacy, personal likes and dislikes, illnesses, and possessions.
+If you work in a long-term care facility, then it is the resident's home.
+You behave as though you are a guest in their house.
+Be respectful of their privacy, personal preferences, illnesses, and possessions.

 A CNA's job is not always easy or pleasant.
-Working as a team with the residents and other staff can make it easier on everyone.
-Being a nurse's assistant has great rewards though.
+Getting along with the residents and other staff and working as a team can make it easier for everyone involved.

-You will fall in love with your residents, and they will make you smile on some days and cry on others.
-No matter how difficult the actual work is when caring for them, the hardest thing you will ever experience is losing one.
+However, being a nurse's assistant has great rewards.
+You will fall in love with your residents, and they will make you smile on some days and cry on other days.
+No matter how difficult the actual work, the hardest thing you will ever experience is losing one.
 Appreciate them as people, and enjoy the memories you are making every day.